bjcai-phys/bjcai-phys.github.io/_pages/research.md

 ---
 layout: single
-title: "Research"
+title: "Research Topics"
 permalink: /research/
 author_profile: true
 ---

-## Nucleon-Nucleon Short Range Correlations
+## (A) Nucleon-Nucleon Short Range Correlations

 Nucleon-Nucleon Short Range Correlations (NN-SRC) refer to the phenomenon where two nucleons within a nucleus exhibit strong interactions at short distances, leading to high-momentum components in the nuclear wave function.
 This has significant implications for understanding nuclear structure and dynamics.